qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 sparse and delayed.
 Removing sampling variance does not by itself escape the nonboundary solution.

 These are exploratory synthetic simulations.
-The decisive positive and negative neural runs currently use one seed each, the situation record is exact, and one memory slot is reserved for each earlier event.
+The fixed-duration DM result now uses ten seeds, but the variable-DM replication and stronger full-mixture interventions remain in progress.
+The situation record is exact and one memory slot is reserved for each earlier event.
 The result demonstrates basic computational feasibility, not a confirmed full-task effect or a human mechanism.
 Complete methods, learning curves, limitations, and next experiments are in [`experiment_report.html`](experiment_report.html).